 “The Set Charge screen shows 90% as the top end of Daily Use.
 Why would Tesla use 90% if it wasn’t good for the battery?”

 The answer, unfortunately, is marketing.
 Range anxiety is the number one concern of new owners and prospective owners.
-So, if it was widely reported that Tesla boasts a 402-mile range on the Model S LR but only recommends charging the battery to 80% reducing the range to 322 miles people might start to lose confidence.
-Go into a gallery and look at the Dashboard of the cars on display.
+So, if it was widely reported that Tesla boasts a 405-mile range on the Model S LR but only recommends charging the battery to 80% reducing the range to 322 miles people might start to lose confidence.
+Go into a gallery and look at the screen of a car on display.
 You’ll see most are kept at 100% SOC to demonstrate to shoppers the full range of the car.
 Now, we know keeping the car at 100% may be harmful for long periods of time, so it’s obvious that Tesla cares more about making the sale than the battery health of that car on display.
 Your Delivery Experience Specialist (DES) and your Service Center (SC) personnel will suggest charging the car at 90% to stay consistent with the marketing.

 The only thing that cures range anxiety is owning the car for a few months and realizing that 95% of the time you might not even look at your rated range.
-You pack it in for the day, plug your car in, go to sleep and wake up to a car ready with more range than you need for almost all of your errands.
+You pack it in for the day, plug your car in, go to sleep, and wake up to a car ready with more range than you need for almost all of your errands.
 Pretty nifty.

 To add just a little more confusion to this topic you should be aware that when asked, Elon Musk and JB Straubel said that the “most comfortable” SOC for the Tesla battery is between 50% and 62%.
 So, if you need to keep your car plugged in for a couple of months at a time for vacation or travel set the charge level to 60%.
 This way Vampire Loss might take it down to 55% before recharging.